MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-import-remove-delete.md

 ### Import a management pack from the web catalog

 > [!IMPORTANT]
 > If you receive errors connecting to the management pack web catalog, ensure that .NET is utilizing StrongCrypto settings to communicate with the web service.
-More information and steps to apply this can be found here: [Transport Layer Security (TLS) best practices with the .NET Framework | Microsoft Learn](/dotnet/framework/network-programming/tls)
+More information and steps to apply this can be found here: [Transport Layer Security (TLS) best practices with the .NET Framework](/dotnet/framework/network-programming/tls)

 1. Sign in to the computer with an account that is a member of the Operations Manager Administrators role.

 2. In the Operations console, select **Administration**.